Waze, Google Maps direct users into San Francisco wildfires

 Occurred: December 2017

-Google Maps and Google-owned navigation app Waze directed drivers into Southern California wildfires from which they were trying to escape.
+Google Maps and Google-owned navigation app Waze directed drivers into Southern California wildfires from which they were trying to escape, raising questions about their reliability during emergencies.

 The Los Angeles Police Department was alerting users of navigation apps to avoid using them so they did not end up near the blazes, reported The Los Angeles Times.

-The incident raised questions about the safety and governance of Google's mapping tools, and whether they could be trusted during a disaster.
+The incident raised questions about the safety and governance of Google's mapping tools, and highlighted the need for improved integration of emergency information into navigation systems.ย

 Operator: Google Maps users, Waze users